 Master’s Program in Instructional Design by the Northeastern University

 According to the program overview, an online master’s from Northeastern University would be a strong next step for someone who already works in a higher education, corporate, or non-profit setting.
-The authors put an emphasis on the importance of practice and creating ID projects for your ePortfolio during the entire length of the program.
-They highlight that enrolling in this degree program should make you a qualified professional in “next-generation and mobile learning.”
+The authors put an emphasis on the importance of practice and creating instructional design projects for your ePortfolio during the entire length of the program.
+They highlight that enrolling in this master’s degree program should make you a qualified professional in “next-generation and mobile learning.”
 It is also the most expensive one on this list.

 During this course, you will have an opportunity to: